sleinen/zrcal/README.md

 ## INSTALLATION

-This application can be deployed on Google App Engine under the Python 2.7 runtime.
-Beyond what is offered by that environment, the following libraries need to be uploaded:
+This application can be deployed on Google App Engine.
+See below for instructions.

-- dateutil (required by icalendar)
-- icalendar

-This can be done by installing them in the `lib` subdirectory using `pip install -t lib/ bs4`, etc.

 Copyright (c) Simon Leinen, 2012 - 2020